abhirup1988/VonageAPIAutomation/README.md

 # Reports and Logs:
 1. Open the file Results\\report.html(Created in the Project directory) to view Logs and Reports.
 This will also generate Failure Logs and Reports.
-2. I have also committed my Test Result.
-You can directly view it.
+2. I have committed my Test Reports.
+You can directly view it in a browser(Results\\report.html).

 # Feedback
 1. Using Vonage API, I am not able to Create Member.
 So I have put that into Failure Testcase.